ark-lang/ark-docs/comments.md

 // woah, here's another one!
 ```

-Documentation comments are specified with _three_ forward slashes:
+Documentation comments are specified with _three_ forward slashes, this is
+for the documentation generator.

 ```
 /// this does a thing